Vindexus/DungeonWorld/classes/arcaneknight.md

 When you get a 10+ with [Arcane Honing](#arcane-honing), take +1 forward to any defy danger rolls to navigate the battlefield.

 ### Witch's Edge
-The maximum hold you can spend on Arcane Honing is increased to 2.
+The maximum hold you can spend from [Arcane Honing](#arcane-honing) when landing a blow is increased to 2.

 ### Blade Artist
 Gain 3 new [techniques](#techniques).